dtcarls/fantasy_football_chat_bot/README.md

 You're done!
 You now have a fully featured GroupMe/Slack/Discord chat bot for ESPN leagues!
 If you have an INIT_MSG you will see it exclaimed in your GroupMe, Discord, or Slack chat room.

 Unfortunately to do auto deploys of the latest version you need admin access to the repository on git.
 You can check for updates on the github page (https://github.com/dtcarls/ff_bot/commits/master) and click the deploy button again; however, this will deploy a new instance and the variables will need to be edited again.

+#### Private Leagues
+For private league you will need to get your swid and espn_s2.(Chrome Browser) You can find these two values after logging into your espn fantasy football account on espn's website.
+Then right click anywhere on the website and click inspect option.
+From there click Application on the top bar.
+On the left under Storage section click Cookies then http://fantasy.espn.com.
+From there you should be able to find your swid and espn_s2 variables and values!

 Like the bot?
 Consider making a donation
 ------